Export Procedures

 Focus On: Dual Use Export Compliance - The Dual-Use Exporter

-This full-day session focuses on a topic relevant to many industry sectors, dual-use regulations.
-With licences now required for dual-use items moving between the UK and EU, the need to understand this topic has grown significantly.
-The controls are based on an item’s inherent capability, type of materials or technical ability affecting many industry sectors, including chemical, metals, high-tech products, oil and gas industries, etc.
+This full-day session focuses on dual-use regulations, a topic relevant to many industry sectors.
+With licences required for dual-use items moving between the UK and EU, the need to understand this topic has grown significantly.
+The controls are based on an item’s inherent capability, type of materials, or technical ability, affecting many industry sectors.

 Technical Workshops